MrOlm/inStrain/docs/overview.rst

 --------------

 Community
-  The collection of species in a metagenome, i.e. the species diversity of a microbiome.
+  The collection of taxa in a metagenome, i.e. the species diversity of a microbiome.

 Population
-  The collection of cells for each species in a metagenome, i.e. the genetic diversity of each species in a microbiome.
+  The collection of cells for each taxa in a metagenome, i.e. the genetic diversity of each species or sub-species in a microbiome.

 .. note::
   *inStrain* is for characterizing metagenomes at the population level, not at the community level.